Staying Alive (1983 film): Music

+Staying Alive: The Original Motion Picture Soundtrack, the film's soundtrack album, was released in June 1983, a month before the film's release.
+It featured five new songs by the Bee Gees and four co-written by Frank Stallone.
+Two of the album's singles, "Far From Over" and "The Woman in You", charted in the Billboard Hot 100 chart, at numbers 10 and 24, respectively.
+The soundtrack was nominated for Best Album of Original Score Written for a Motion Picture or a Television Special at the 26th Annual Grammy Awards in 1984.

 Reception

 Box office

-Despite being a critical failure, Staying Alive was a commercial success.
+Staying Alive was a commercial success.
 The film opened with the biggest weekend for a musical film ever (at the time) with a gross of $12,146,143 from 1,660 screens.
 Overall, the film grossed nearly $65 million domestically against its $22 million budget.
 Worldwide it grossed $127 million.
 Though the domestic box office intake was less than the $94.2 million earned by Saturday Night Fever, the film nevertheless ranked in the top ten most financially successful films of 1983.

 Critical response

-Staying Alive was unanimously panned by film critics.
-On review aggregator website Rotten Tomatoes, the film has a rare approval rating of 0% based on 28 reviews, with an average rating of 3/10.
-The site's consensus reads: "This sequel to Saturday Night Fever is shockingly embarrassing and unnecessary, trading the original's dramatic depth for a series of uninspired dance sequences."
-On Metacritic, on the other hand, which assigns a weighted average, the movie holds a score of 23 out of 100 based on 7 reviews, indicating "generally unfavorable reviews."
+Staying Alive was universally panned by film critics.

-Roger Ebert of The Chicago Sun-Times, who had praised Saturday Night Fever, called the dance productions in Stayin' Alive "laughably gauche", especially the final number, which he mocked for including "fire, ice, smoke, flashing lights and laser beams".
+Roger Ebert of the Chicago Sun-Times, who had praised Saturday Night Fever, called the dance productions in Staying Alive "laughably gauche", especially the final number, which he mocked for including "fire, ice, smoke, flashing lights and laser beams".
 Ebert added that what the film most lacked was "the sense of reality in Saturday Night Fever...
 There's no old neighborhood, no vulgar showdowns with his family (he apologizes to his mother for his "attitude"!) and no Brooklyn eccentricity."
 In 2006, Entertainment Weekly dubbed Staying Alive the "Worst Sequel Ever."
 Many critics were unanimous in agreeing that the film did not contain the grittiness and realism that was possessed by Saturday Night Fever.